PMArkive/wishmaker-calc/README.md

 Web app to calculate when to save for a shiny Wishmaker

 ## Disclaimer
+I'm releasing this with a pre-made build since many people want to use this tool (even going so far as to install node and npm to transpile it), and it's been used successfully by multiple people.

-The site won't always work 100% due to 2-4 bytes being able to change while the character is stationary that I don't know how to calculate - if this happens you can either make a new save and try again, or wait 30 minutes in-game time before trying again.
+The site won't always work 100% due to 2-4 bytes being able to change while the character is stationary that I don't know how to calculate - if this happens you can either make a new save and try again, or wait 30 minutes in-game time before trying again - use this with the idea that you will have to attempt the RNG many times.

 If you do need help, you may be able to find it on the [Pokemon RNG Discord](https://www.discord.gg/d8JuAvg) - While I personally am not always available to help, there are others who might be willing to lend a hand.